Huawen Group

-Huawen Group (华闻传媒 (China News Media)) is a publicly listed Chinese holding company in the media sector.
+Huawen Group (华闻传媒 (China News Media)) is a private-sector publicly listed Chinese media holding company.
 It is one of the 500 components of the SZSE Component Index, as well as the sub-index SZSE 300 Index and SZSE 100 Index.

 Acquisitions

 In 2006, the company acquired the commercial brokerage rights of the Securities Times (a newspaper under state-owned People's Daily) for 30 years.